Jasmeet094/assement-demo/README.md

 #### Login to Kibana(Elasticsearch):
 * Access URL https://kibana.jasmeet-devops.shop  and Use username **elastic** and password.
 * Here we can see the metrics for app and infrastructure
-* In this setup the elasticsearch is howing only 2 hosts metrics this is because currently the agen metricbeat is running on only Karpenter Main node-class nodes.
+* In this setup the elasticsearch is showing only 2 hosts metrics this is because currently the agent metricbeat is running on only Karpenter Main node-class nodes.

 ![Elasticsearch Monitoring](screenshots/elasticsearch.png)